Generalized Anxiety Disorder

 Seeking professional assistance and support are crucial steps in managing anxiety.
 It should be stressed out that generalized anxiety is a well-treatable disorder that can be fully curbed under the condition of proper management.

 Generalized Anxiety Disorder (GAD) is a common and serious condition.
-It is characterized by excessive worry about real dangers, where the likelihood of these dangers occurring is greatly overestimated and the potential negative consequences are imagined as catastrophic.
-These worries can quickly spread to various aspects of life, such as health, relationships, work, or finances, affecting both the person and their loved ones.
+It is characterized by excessive worries about immagined or overestimated dangers.
+These worries relate to various aspects of life, such as health, work, or finances.

 People with GAD often show patterns of avoidance and safety-seeking behaviour.
 For example, they might postpone or avoid activities they consider risky, such as travelling.
-These fears often manifest physically, leading to symptoms like restlessness, muscle tension, or difficulty sleeping, which may prompt extensive medical evaluations to rule out physical causes.
+These fears often manifest physically, leading to symptoms like restlessness, seating, muscle tension, or difficulty sleeping.

 Psychotherapy for GAD Treatment